Dietary Guidelines Recommend Eating Fish as a Healthy Eating Pattern

 • Common Carp (bigger than 20 inches) - Mississippi River, Pool 15 at Davenport (Scott County)

 The Iowa Department of Health and Human Services (DHHS) and the Iowa Department of Natural Resources (DNR) have issued advice for eating Iowa caught fish for women who might become or are pregnant or breastfeeding and children under 12 years of age.
-Guidance from the United States Environmental Protection Agency (EPA), the United States Food and Drug Administration (FDA) can help these women and parents or caretakers make informed choices about the types of fish that are nutritious and safe to eat.
+Additional guidance from the United States Environmental Protection Agency (EPA) and the United States Food and Drug Administration (FDA) can help these women and parents or caretakers make informed choices about the types of fish that are nutritious and safe to eat.

 Choose a Variety of Fish that are Lower in Mercury